FilippoKubler/zkHTTP3/README.md

 - To edit policies, open the xjsnark.sandbox section on the left sidebar, under "PolicyCheck" you find the three String / Merkle / Merkle Token policies for HTTP traffic
 - To compile the policies, right click on either the whole xjsnark.sandbox or the single PolicyCheck module and select "Make Model" or "Make Solution".
 The generated java files should be in the "MPS Generated Code" folder.

-- Compile Policies into java code
+- Compile Policies into java code after some modification
 ```bash
 cd ../xjsnark_decompiled/ && javac -d xjsnark_bin/ -cp backend_bin_mod:xjsnark_bin/ xjsnark_src/xjsnark/*/*.java
 ```